raivivek/awesome-biology/README.md

 > Books written in popular science style yet sufficiently technical in
 > appropriate cases to provide you an interesting tour of all big and small
-> phenomenon in biology and universe.
+> process in universe and its biology.
 > (Unordered list)

 * [The Epic History of Biology by *Serafini*](http://www.amazon.com/dp/073820577X)